Q-Technologies/puppet-local_users/README.md

   * `base_dir` - the directory where the user's home directory with be created within
   * `generate` - the number of similar users to create.
 I.e. 10 wil create 10 users.
 Each user will be numbered sequentially and if the UID is specified, it will also be incremented.

 If the GID of the user does not correspond to an existing group, a new one will be created named after the user.

+If an existing group has the same name but a different GID then Puppet will throw an error saying it is unable to match the group.
+This can be fixed by setting `local_users::add::force_group_gid_fix` to `true` - this will change the GID of the group matching the name with the required GID.
+This is not enabled by default.

+#### Updating file permssions

+When `local_users::add::fix_file_perms` is set to `true` and the UID/GID of the user is changing, any files in the home directory of the user matching the old UID/GID will be updated to the new UID/GID.
+This is not enabled by default.

 #### Password expiry